DEMON1A/EasyShell/README.md

 ## Notes:
 - Easy is Ready For Real Usage Now, You Can Use Multi Spaces And Even Use Spaces Before The Syntax.
 And You Don't Need To Use `^` Instead Of Space.
 The Space Split Funcions Has Been Replacted With Characters Loop That Removes Spaces at The First And The End Of The File.

-## Somethng Isn't Working Or You Have Suggestions?
+## Something Isn't Working Or You Have Suggestions?
 - Oh, I Would Love To Hear People Suggestions Specially For This Case.
 If You See That Something Isn't Working Or You Want To Improve Something.
 Then Please Open a Github Issue Or Fork The Repo Then Create a Pull Request.
 Also, You Can DM Me On Twitter: [DemoniaSlash](https://twitter.com/DemoniaSlash).